sindresorhus/got/documentation/5-https.md

 Multiple keys with different passphrases can be provided as an array of `{pem: <string | Buffer>, passphrase: <string>}`.

 **Note:**
-> - Encrypted keys will be decrypted with `httpsOptions.passphrase`.
+> - Encrypted keys will be decrypted with `https.passphrase`.

 #### `passphrase`